PerfectApology.com

 I promise you that next time I will advise you as soon as possible and help you find someone to cover my duties for the day.
 I feel very grateful to work in such a warm, supportive environment and can assure you that the lack of judgment I've demonstrated here will never happen again...

-Learn the basics of how to write an apology letter or how to craft the perfect apology email.
+Or, stay here on the main site and learn the basics of how to write an apology letter or how to craft the perfect apology email.

 Stack of apology coupons